docker/docs/ee/dtr/admin/configure/deploy-caches/configuration-reference.md

       no
     </td>
     <td>
-The TTL for blobs in the cache.
-This field takes a positive integer and an optional suffix indicating the unit of time.
-If this field is configured, "storage.delete.enabled" must be configured to true.
-Possible units are:
+A positive integer and an optional unit of time suffix to determine the TTL (Time to Live) value for blobs in the cache.
+If <code>blobttl</code> is configured, <code>storage.delete.enabled</code> must be set to <code>true</code>.
+Acceptable units of time are:
       <ul>
         <li><code>ns</code> (nanoseconds)</li>
         <li><code>us</code> (microseconds)</li>